Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

 \subsection{Footprint}

 We begin our comparison in this section by discussing the required footprint of the different dynamic isolator architectures.
-As a general trend, there is a very different size requirement for resonator and waveguide isolators, resulting from the unique dynamics at play in each type of device.
+Generally, there are very different size requirements for resonator and waveguide isolators, resulting from the unique dynamics at play in each type of device.
 Waveguides are traveling-wave devices where optical signals spend only a brief instant in a given region of the device.
 Resonators, on the other hand, confine and trap light, allowing signals to spend, potentially, a very large number of optical cycles in a relatively small device region.
 For example, microring resonators \cite{spencer2012integrated} and photonic crystal defect cavities \cite{sekoguchi2014photonic} can have quality factors greater than $10^6$.
-Thus, resonant devices have the ability to significantly enhance the \textit{effective} modulation strength that they provide relative to the modulation strength naturally available in a material.
+Thus, resonant devices have the ability to significantly enhance the \textit{effective} modulation strength that they provide relative to the modulation strength naturally available in a given material.
 In doing so, resonators can operate with a far smaller device footprint.
 Such enhancement is important for dynamic isolators because, as shown in Fig. \ref{fig:mod_mech}, the achievable modulation strength of most materials is far below unity at optical frequencies, i.e. $\Delta\varepsilon/\varepsilon \ll 1$.

 The lower bound on the size of a resonant isolator will be determined by the minimum required size of the resonator to achieve a particular quality factor, which depends on the confinement mechanism being used.
 For example, ring resonators use total internal reflection in waveguides to confine light.
 This means that the minimum size of a ring resonator will be constrained by waveguide bending losses, which are inversely proportional to the ring's radius.
 The enhancement of modulation and size reduction in resonant devices comes, of course, with a major tradeoff for signal bandwidth, which we discuss in the next section.